 Philips 328M6FJMB (328M6FJRMB) 2560 x 1440 curved 144Hz VA model

-Update: Philips appear to have reconsidered the release of this model in Europe and plan to release it with a very slightly different designation.
+Update: Philips appear to have reconsidered the release of this model in Europe and may release it with a very slightly different designation.
 It will be shown off at IFA in Berlin early in September.
 News piece below initially published 20th April 2017.

 Since it was unveiled earlier in the year, the AOC AG322QCX has generated quite a lot of interest for its combination of 144Hz VA panel and 2560 x 1440 (WQHD) resolution.
 Philips, which is closely allied to AOC (both members of TPV Technology), has its own similar model in production.
 The Philips 328M6FJMB (328M6FJRMB in some regions), memorably named as the company’s products usually are, makes use of a similar 144Hz 2560 x 1440 VA panel but offers alternative features and aesthetics.
 The stand design is quite angular and the bezels quite slender, with a dual-stage design.
 This comprises a hard-plastic outer layer and a fairly slim panel border that blends in seamlessly when the monitor is switched off.
 The bottom bezel is glossy plastic and houses some ‘Ambiglow’ LEDs.
 These glow various colours which match the content on the screen, and from our experience with similar products can usually be used as a bias light (static white).